pSpaces/Programming-with-Spaces/semantics-light.md

 * `M[x]` is the value associated to `x`, if any;
 * Memory `M[x|->u]` is like `M` after updating the value associated to `x` by `u` or adding `x |-> u` if `M[x]` is not defined.

 Tuple spaces reside in memory just as other values.
-A tuple space value is denoted by `Space(TS)` where and `TS` is a list of tuples, denoted with the following syntax:
+A tuple space value is denoted by `TS` with the following syntax:

 ```
 TS ::= nil | t | TS * TS